luongcongduy97/team-collab-platform/README.md

 - `npm run lint` – run ESLint on the backend
 - `cd client && npm start` – run the React front‑end
-- `docker-compose up` – start the full stack using Docker
+- `docker-compose up` – start the API, client and database using Docker